Original: April 16, 1997

 20.01 If at any time a Director or member of any of the committees of the Association is in a conflict of interest or perceived conflict of interest in respect of any matter or proceeding that affects the Association or any of its members, that person shall not participate in any discussions or decisions relating to the subject matter of the conflict or perceived conflict.

 21.01 The membership shall consist of the applicants for the incorporation of the Association and such other individuals as are admitted by the Board of Directors by resolution and who are qualified for membership and who have paid such membership fees as are determined by the Board from time to time in accordance with this by-law.

 21.02 All faculty and academic staff employed by the Ontario College of Art & Design shall be eligible for membership.

-21.03 Faculty and academic staff employed by the Ontario College of Art & Design for a fixed term of less than twelve (12) months will retain membership in the Association for nine (9) months from the beginning of the last academic semester in which they have been so employed.
+21.03 Faculty and academic staff employed by the Ontario College of Art & Design for a fixed term of less than twelve (12) months will retain membership in the Association for twelve (12) months from their last dues payment.

 21.04 Associate Deans are not eligible to be members of the Association.

 22.01 The interest of a member in the Association is not transferable.